Treehouse Place, how to build a tree house

 Andra Marta, Filips Smits,

 We all dream of having a treehouse, and this is testified by the growing number of constructions in trees, including elaborate hotel rooms (link) as well as small, private getaways.
-But their true charm lies in the whole process, from the concept to the construction of the building in the middle of nature, which is exactly what the Treehouse Place experience offered.
+But their true charm lies in the whole process, from the concept to the construction of the tree building in the middle of nature, which is exactly what the Treehouse Place experience offered.
 We chatted to Matijs Babris from the association of young Latvian architects (students and professionals), one of the organisers of this summer workshop, together with latvian outdoor organisation “Adventure Spirit” .

 The workshop was held from 5 to 16 July 2017 in Strenči, a Latvian municipality in the middle of a thick forest.
 Here, the participants were guided by architects, engineers and arborists as they built eight timber platforms anchored to the trees, working more than 10 metres above ground level and using eco-friendly, self-building methods.
-A distinctive experience that we can see in the video
+A distinctive experience that we can see in the video build a tree house

 Apart from their building activities, the participants in the Summer Camp - from different northern European countries - also made hammocks from rope and crafted rafts on the river, in other words they enjoyed a truly immersive experience in nature, expanding their horizons and learning lots of do-it-yourself skills.